-Based on a Hiwatt DR-103, this model gives a great, punchy sound that will cut through almost anything and retains great definition even when cranked.
+Based on a Hiwatt[®] DR-103, this model gives a great, punchy sound that will cut through almost anything and retains great definition even when cranked.
 That's exactly what designer Dave Reeves was looking for when he left the Sound City division of Dallas Arbiter in 1966 to form HyLight Electronics.
-Though his first designs were more reminiscent of the Vox and Selmer amps of the day, it wasn't long before Reeves had started producing the amps that '60s Brit-Rock fans have become familiar with.
+Though his first designs were more reminiscent of the Vox[®] and Selmer[®] amps of the day, it wasn't long before Reeves had started producing the amps that '60s Brit-Rock fans have become familiar with.
 Renowned for their 'tank-like' construction (due in part to Reeves' hiring of 'milspec' wiring specialist Harry Joyce), it was no small wonder this amp was the choice of Pete Townshend for so many years.
-It wasn't just Townshend using Hiwatt, either.
-Many of the then-current crop of British rockers like Pink Floyd, The Moody Blues, Manfred Mann, and Jethro Tull were also Hiwatt endorsees.
+It wasn't just Townshend using Hiwatt, [®] either.
+Many of the then-current crop of British rockers like Pink Floyd, The Moody Blues, Manfred Mann, and Jethro Tull were also Hiwatt[®] endorsees.
 Crank this one up and you can see for miles.

 All product names are trademarks of their respective owners, which are in no way associated or affiliated with Line 6.
 These product names, descriptions and images are provided for the sole purpose of identifying the specific products that were studied during Line 6's sound model development.
+HIWATT is a registered trademark of Fernandes Company Ltd. VOX is a registered trademark of Korg Europe Limited.
+SELMER is a registered trademark of The Selmer Company.